 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-With most mortgages, the lender that originates the loan doesn’t actually hold on to the loan.
-Instead, it gets bought and sold on the secondary mortgage market, which helps free up capital and allow other prospective homeowners to borrow money.
+With most mortgages, the lender that originates the loan doesn’t actually hold onto it.
+Instead, the loan gets bought and sold on the secondary mortgage market, which helps free up capital so more borrowers can get loans.
 There are, however, some exceptions that don’t wind up being bought and sold.
-They’re called portfolio loans.
+These are called portfolio loans.

 What is a portfolio loan?

 A portfolio loan is a kind of mortgage that a lender originates and retains instead of offloading on the secondary mortgage market.
 A portfolio loan stays in the lender’s portfolio, or “on the books,” never entering that web of behind-the-scenes buying and selling.

 Why does that matter?
 With a portfolio loan, the lender gets to set the standards — what kind of credit score they’ll approve and how much money they’ll offer to the borrower, for example — instead of adhering to the standards put in place by Freddie Mac and Fannie Mae.